-- A. Imagery of the skull (or relevant portions thereof) will be obtained in TEU and transferred to OPU. - B. This imagery may vary depending on the intended final product (i.e., 2-dimensional or 3-dimensional facial approximation) and may include photographs, surface scan files, or stereolithography (STL) files created from computed tomography (CT) scans. - C. Data may be transferred via Forensic Advantage, email, or removable hardware (e.g., CD).
-This transfer will be documented in the Case Communication Log
+- A. Imagery of the skull (or relevant portions thereof) will be obtained in TEU and transferred to OPU.
+Alternatively, imaging data (e.g., surface scanning) may be collected by OPU personnel while the evidence is in the custody of TEU personnel. - B. This imagery may vary depending on the intended final product (i.e., 2-dimensional or 3-dimensional facial approximation) and may include photographs, surface scan files, or stereolithography (STL) files created from computed tomography (CT) scans. - C. Data may be transferred via Forensic Advantage, email, or removable hardware (e.g., CD).
+This transfer will be documented in the Case Communication Log.